 Or you may have anger issues, and realize that you become unrecognizable when someone upsets you.

-This tendency of ours, to be so fully consumed by a desire that we lose ourselves to it, is what we can see as lifetimes of baggage that we’ve been trying to let go of.
-However, this hasn’t been very successful in some scenarios, which is why, we feel disconnected from our true nature.
+This tendency of ours, to be so fully consumed by a desire that we lose ourselves to it, is a lifetimes of baggage that we’ve been trying to let go of.
+However, this hasn’t been very successful so far, which is why, we feel disconnected from our true nature.

 The different types of desires hold different degrees of control on our freedom.
 The more deeply persistent you are to get something, or someone, the more trapped you will feel in your own experience.

 However, the most empowering thing about this journey, is realizing that we have a choice.
-Even for the most heavy desires, we have the choice to step away and say no more.
+Even for the heaviest of desires, we have the choice to step away and say no more.

 So don’t treat your desires like something that is in control of you and your life.
 Rather, start seeing the different types of vasanas as an opportunity for you to work on your wounds, and to realize that the fulfillment we are seeking is NOT outside of us.